-Remington Arms has announced the release of their new 1911 R1 Ultralight Commander in the weeks leading up to SHOT Show 2018.
 The new 1911 from Remington boasts a lightweight 7.5 ounce frame, bringing an overall reduction of just under 10-ounces in total weight from standard 1911 pistols.
 In addition, the Ultralight Commander will boast several very nice upgrade features sure the make 1911 fans interested.

 Remington has a long but choppy history with Model 1911 handguns.
 During WWI Remington received a contract through the U.S. Government to produce 1911 handguns, but this came with only one year remaining in the war so the production was somewhat limited.
-Remington shut down their 1911 production in 1919 and did not restart until 2010.
+Remington shut down its 1911 production in 1919 and did not restart until 2010.

-Remington 1911 R1 Ultralight Commander
+R1 Ultralight Commander

-The new Remington 1911 R1 Ultralight Commander’s highlight features is the aluminum frame instead of the standard steel frame.
+The new Remington 1911 R1 Ultralight Commander’s highlight feature is the aluminum frame instead of the standard steel frame.
 When the 1911 was first made advanced metallurgy was still in its infancy, and steel was king.
-Those first steel 1911 handguns were a bit heavy, but many brushed their weight aside since it helped reduce recoil of the pistol’s .45 ACP round.
+Those first steel 1911 handguns were a bit heavy, but many brushed their weight aside since it helped reduce the recoil of the pistol’s .45 ACP round.

 Fast-forward to 2017, and Remington is seeing the pistol market swinging heavily to lighter-weight handguns.
 The selection of aluminum reduces the weight of the Ultralight Commander to just 29.4 ounces (unloaded).
 This is quite a significant drop in weight compared to the original Model 1911 design that weighed in around 39-ounces.